amaarquadri/perfect-information-game/training/Connect4/README.md

 - Easy: model_reinforcement-1603784367.0827568 (0 hours into training)
 - Medium: model_reinforcement-1603813336.0729053 (8 hours into training)
 - Hard: model_reinforcement-1603854873.4800494 (19.5 hours into training)

+Training was done on a computer with an AMD Ryzen 3700X CPU and an Nvidia RTX 2060 Super graphics card for neural network evaluations and training.